mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 ## How do I enable "smart" ingredient handling?

-You might have noticed that scaling up a recipe doesn't or making a shopping list doesn't normally handle the ingredients in a way you might expect.
-Scaling up yields things like `2 1 cup broth` instead of `2 cup broth`.
-And making shopping lists from reciepes that have shared ingredients can yield multiple lines of the same ingredient. **But** mealie actually has a mechanism to fix this!
+You might have noticed that scaling up a recipe or making a shopping list doesn't by default handle the ingredients in a way you might expect.
+Depending on your settings, scaling up might yield things like `2 1 cup broth` instead of `2 cup broth`.
+And making shopping lists from reciepes that have shared ingredients can yield multiple lines of the same ingredient. **But** mealie has a mechanism to intelligently handle ingredients and make your day better.
 How?
-### Set up your Foods and Units (doing this applies to your whole group, so be careful)
+### Set up your Foods and Units
+Do the following just **once**.
+Doing this applies to your whole group, so be careful.

 1. Click on your name in the upper left corner to get to your settings
 2. In the bottom right, select `Manage Data`
 3. In the Management page, make sure that a little orange button says `Foods`
 4. If your Foods database is empty, click `Seed` and choose your language.
 You should end up with a list of foods.
-(Wait a bit for seeding to happen, and try not to seed more than once or you will have duplicates)
+(Wait  bit for seeding to happen, and try not to seed more than once or you will have duplicates)
 5. Click the little orange `Foods` button and now choose `Units`.
 6. Click `Seed` and choose your language.
 You should end up with a list of units (e.g. `tablespoon`)

+Initial seeding of Units is pretty complete, but there are many Foods in the world.
+You'll probably find that you need to add Foods to the database during parsing for the first several recipes.
+Once you have a well-populated Food database, there is are API routes to parse ingredients automatically in bulk.
+But this is not a good idea without a very complete set of Foods.

-### Set up each recipe to use units
+### Set up Recipes to use Foods and Units
+Do the following for each recipe you want to intelligently handle ingredients.

 1. Go to a recipe
 2. Click the Edit button/icon
 3. Click the Recipe Settings gear and deselect `Disable Ingredient Amounts`